-Stope Design and Reconciliation (Phase 2)
+Stope Design and Reconciliation Phase 2

-The Australian Centre for Geomechanics (ACG) has been working on a Probabilistic Stope Design research project since late 2017 looking at new ways of performing stope reconciliation and optimising open stope design.
-This project was funded by the Minerals Research Institute of Western Australia (MRIWA) and the following Australian and Canadian mines: BHP Olympic Dam; MMG Dugald River; Gold Fields Granny Smith; Glencore Mount Isa Copper Operations; Agnico Eagle LaRonde Mine; IamGold Westwood Mine; and Hecla Casa Berardi Mine.
+The Australian Centre for Geomechanics (ACG) has been working on a stope design research project since late 2017, looking at new ways of performing stope reconciliation and optimising open stope design.
+This project was funded by the Minerals Research Institute of Western Australia (MRIWA) and the following Australian and Canadian mines: BHP Olympic Dam; MMG Dugald River; Gold Fields Granny Smith; Glencore Mount Isa Copper Operations; Agnico Eagle LaRonde Mine; IAMGOLD Westwood Mine; and Hecla Casa Berardi Mine.

 The first phase of the project was completed in December 2019 and the ACG has extended this research into a second phase called Stope Design and Reconciliation (Phase 2).
 A number of new powerful tools have been developed during Phase 1 to make stope reconciliation more efficient and significantly enhance mine

-Stope design and reconciliation benchmarking study
+Stope design and reconciliation bench-marking study

 The main stope design and reconciliation processes, with relevant input and output parameters, have been mapped and are summarised in Figure 1.
 It is interesting to note that stope reconciliation can be performed in several technical areas, by different departments.
-As such, the “ownership” of the overall stope reconciliation process is not always well defined.
+As such, the ‘ownership’ of the overall stope reconciliation process is not always well defined.

 In addition to developing the process mapping, the main findings from the study included the following observations:

 - The industry collects a lot of stope data (Figure 1)

 • Data for planning and design purposes.

 • Data from operations and executions.